-Provide educational excellence in the science and art of professional nursing while empowering our graduates to be responsible and knowledgeable clinicians, leaders, and scholars who will meet changing global healthcare needs.
+Provide educational excellence in the science and art of professional nursing to empower our graduates to be responsible and knowledgeable clinicians, leaders, and scholars who strive to meet changing global healthcare needs.

 About the School of Nursing

 The School of Nursing offers a program for men and women seeking a Bachelor of Science degree in nursing.